-In addition to the admissions application, you will need to submit an official high school transcript, or copy of the GED certificate.
+In addition to the admissions application, you will need to submit an official high school transcript, or copy of the GED certificate, or copy of the TASC certificate.
 If you have college credit you would like to transfer to Herkimer College, you must request an official transcript be sent from each college you have attended.
 An official copy of your transcript will need to be mailed directly to us.

 High school transcripts should be sent to: